 1.21 Creating vision boards of the intentions we wish to see and memorials for the markers of our journey of the past year.
 How will the story of our past inform this year?
 What growth do we wish to see?
 Who have we seen demonstrate these strengths?
 What can be learned from their stories?
 How are we the protagonist in our stories?
 In what ways do we support our ability to thrive?

 a sneak peek into the months of February to June…

 As the first months together focused on understanding ourselves and those in our immediate community, this year will center in how we can remember those in society who we may not interact with personally but our daily actions affect.
 As the upcoming months celebrate Black History, Women’s History, Earth Day and days of remembrance of those we love, we will continue to ignite love-in-action as a social justice using art to point to those who are not always seen, but voices are necessary to be heard.

-Art, theatre, music, games, scavenger hunts, conversation & ethics.
+Art, Service projects, theatre, music, games, scavenger hunts, conversation & ethics.
 That is right – Ethics!

 Not sure if this program will be a good fit for your learner?
 We encourage you to contact us by clicking here with questions or to arrange a virtual visit to a class.

 All classes are Mondays :